-“Product of the Transboundary Freshwater Dispute Database, Department of Geosciences, Oregon State University.
+“Product of the Transboundary Freshwater Dispute Database, College of Earth, Ocean, and Atmospheric Sciences, Oregon State University.
 Additional information about the TFDD can be found at: <http://www.transboundarywaters.orst.edu>.”

 If the product is to be used on the web, a hot link to the above address would be appreciated.